msestak/StratiphyParallel/README.md

         # options from config
         StratiphyParallel.pm --mode=multi_maps -i ./data/ -d dr_multi -if ./data/DMR1.txt --relation=/msestak/workdir/danio_dev_stages_phylo/in/dr_tab.tab -o ./data/ -of ./data/dr_DMR1_maps.xlsx -v

-    Imports multiple maps and connects them with association term, calculates hypergeometric test and writes to Excel.
+    Imports multiple maps and connects them with association term, calculates hypergeometric test and writes log-odds, hypergeometric test and charts to Excel.
 Input file is term file, relation file is used here to update term file so it can connect to map table.
 Out is R working directory and outfile is final Excel file.

 # CONFIGURATION